-You can charge payment for multiple orders to the same or different customers in one go.
+You can charge a payment for multiple Orders to the same or different Customers in one go.
 To do this, do the following:

-- Go to Orders listing page and multi-select orders you need to charge payment for.
+- Go to the Order Listings page and multi-select Orders you need to charge a payment for.

 - Click on ‘Actions’ and select ‘Charge Payments’.